Stretching Beyond the Obvious: A Gradient-Free Framework to Unveil the Hidden Landscape of Visual Invariance: Results

-\textbf{SnS generates effective adversarial and invariant images.} We first validated the SnS framework by generating invariant and adversarial images for a sample of $77$ readout units of a robust ResNet50 using their MEIs as reference images $\bm{x}_{\star}$, and applying the stretching (to achieve invariance) or the squeezing (to achieve adversarial images) to the pixel representation (see Section~\ref{sec:pipeline}).
-As shown in Fig.~\ref{fig:fig2}, SnS successfully generated effective adversarial examples (top left).
-These stimuli substantially suppressed the activation of the readout units relative to their MEIs (mean reduction of $111\% \pm 7\%$) being displaced from the MEIs by a mean L2 distance of $72 \pm 12$ pixels.
-Such pixel budget reflects both the network robustness and our stringent unit-silencing objective - a stricter criterion than mere misclassification.
-Consistent with \cite{tsipras2018robustness, gaziv2023strong}, perturbations were semantically relevant, not noise-like (Fig.\ref{fig:fig2}).
+We first validated the SnS framework by generating invariant and adversarial images for a sample of $77$ readout units of a $L_2$-robust ResNet50 using their MEIs $\bm{x}^{\star}$ as reference images, and applying the stretching (to achieve invariance) or the squeezing (to achieve adversarial images) to the pixel representation (see Section~\ref{sec:pipeline}).
+For each unit, 10 independent invariant and adversarial images were synthesized, each with a different initialization seed, and distance metrics with respect to the reference MEI were aggregated as the mean over the synthesized images.
+These metrics were then further aggregated across units as mean $\pm$ SD and reported in Fig.~\ref{fig:fig2}.
+As shown in the figure, SnS successfully generated effective adversarial examples (top left).
+These stimuli substantially suppressed the activation of the readout units relative to their MEIs (mean reduction of $111\% \pm 7\%$), being displaced from the MEIs by a mean $L_2$ distance of $72 \pm 12$ pixels.
+This relatively large pixel budget reflects both the network robustness and our stringent unit-silencing objective - a stricter criterion than mere misclassification.
+Consistent with \citet{tsipras2018robustness} and \citet{gaziv2023strong}, perturbations were semantically relevant, not noise-like (Fig.~\ref{fig:fig2}).